oscar8880/e-commerce-app/README.md

 ## Testing

-1. Navigate to `src/test/java/com.example.demo`.
-2. Within that directory, click on `ECommerceApplicationTest.java` and select `Run` -> `Run ECommerceApplicationTest`.
+1.Right click on `src/main/java/com.example.demo.` and click `Run 'All Tests' with coverage`.

 A window should open showing you the test executions.